The Republic of Poland signed the Mine Ban Treaty on 4 December 1997 and ratified on 27 December 2012, becoming a State Party on 1 June 2013.

 Poland has reported that the Mine Ban Treaty, as an international agreement, is superior to domestic law once ratified and applies directly in Poland.
 It has indicated that national implementation measures may be addressed through an amendment to the Penal Code.

 Poland is not party to the Convention on Cluster Munitions.
 Poland is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.
-Poland submitted an annual report in accordance with the protocol’s Article 13 in March 2017.

 Production, transfer, use, stockpiling, and destruction

 Poland has regularly stated that it does not produce, export, or use antipersonnel mines.

 In the past, Poland produced three types of antipersonnel mines and imported a fourth type.
 Poland exported antipersonnel mines until 1993.
 An export moratorium in 1995 was made permanent by cabinet decree on 7 April 1998, which was then superseded by a law adopted in September 2002.

 In its initial Article 7 report provided in November 2013, Poland declared a stockpile of three types of antipersonnel mines: PSM-1, PMD-6, and MON-100.